charlottelambert/old-bailey/README.md

 To tokenize data (and clean up some idiosyncrasies), run `run_tokenize.py` on a corpus of text files.
 Some default arguments have been added for simplicity, but can be overridden by setting the appropriate flags.

 ```
-./run_tokenize.py
+./run_tokenize.py --corpus_dir=CORPUS_DIR
 ```

-Tokenized text files will be written to a directory with the suffix `-tok` added to the input `corpus_dir`.
+Tokenized text files will be written to a directory with the suffix `-tok` added to the input `CORPUS_DIR`.
 Like with `code/data_reader.py`, by default, code will not overwrite files if they already exist in this created directory.
 Flags can be added to change this and to incorporate annotations from the XML into the text data.

 ### Dehyphenation